For information on wildfires in California, please click here.

 California has two major entry points from Australia and New Zealand, San Francisco (SFO) and Los Angeles (LAX).
 Flight times range between 12-14 hours direct from Australia and New Zealand.

-There are a number of airlines flying direct to California from Australia and New Zealand.
+Once international travel resume you will find that here are a number of airlines flying direct to California from Australia and New Zealand.

 Qantas operates daily services from Melbourne, Sydney and Brisbane to Los Angeles, as well as multiple services weekly from Melbourne, Sydney and Brisbane to San Francisco.